 Product issues, identified by users and communicated through customer support, are effectively diagnosed and resolved using data collected from interactions on the platform.
-Decisions on product development and evaluations of product performance are based on aggregate analysis and business intelligence based on non personal data.
+Decisions on product development and evaluations of product performance are based on aggregate analysis and business intelligence.

 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal data in line with our policies.
 We only allow them to process your personal data for specified purposes and in accordance with our instructions.

 In addition to the specific disclosures of personal data set out in this section, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 We will disclose your personal information to third parties if Vinehealth Digital Limited or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.